 CAD integration plugins:

-Take a look onto the offered CAD integration plugins and benefit from saving time.
+Take a look at the offered CAD integration plugins and benefit from saving time.
 This way you can get more room for creativity, more intuitive designs and faster iterations when constructing technical parts!

 Cura PPA for Ubuntu Linux